fastapi/sqlmodel/docs/tutorial/where.md

 And maybe finally you would realize that we wrote the code using `secret_identity` which is not a column in the table.
 We should have written `secret_name` instead.

-Now, with the the expressions, your editor would show you an error right away if you tried this:
+Now, with the expressions, your editor would show you an error right away if you tried this:

 ```Python
 # Expression ✨